Batch Tranfers for Tokens

 There are multiple ways to run this on the process:

-aosinto process,.editor, paste the code,.doneaosinto process,.loadwith a path to a local file that contains the coderun local
+* `aos` into process, `.load` with a path to a local file that contains the code

 {